arthurtran04/ibm-sentiment-analysis/README.md

 ## Features

+- Sentiment analysis using BERT model
-- Simple transaction application with Flask
+- Deploy with Flask
 - Basic routing
 - Basic HTML, JavaScript and Bootstrap

 ## Installation

-To run this project locally, open the Terminal and follow these steps:
+To run this project on IBM Cloud IDE, open the Terminal and follow these steps:

 1. Clone the repository: